pranav100000/beatgen/documentation/midi_optimization_requirements.md

 1. All existing functionality continues to work without regression
 2. No MIDI file serialization/deserialization occurs during normal note editing
 3. MIDI data is still correctly persisted to IndexedDB for project saving
-4. History system (undo/redo) works correctly with in-memory MIDI objects
+4. History system (undo/redo) works correctly with the optimized flow
 5. Performance improvement is measurable (>50% reduction in processing time for note edits)
 6. No new memory leaks are introduced

 ## Implementation Strategy

-1. Phase 1: Add MIDI object storage to MidiManager without changing existing code paths
+1. Phase 1: Add the direct note processing methods to SequencerWrapper
-2. Phase 2: Modify SequencerWrapper to accept MIDI objects directly
+2. Phase 2: Update SoundfontEngineController to use direct note processing
-3. Phase 3: Update SoundfontEngineController to use MIDI objects when available
+3. Phase 3: Test full workflow with optimized path
-4. Phase 4: Optimize all note editing operations to use the new direct path
-5. Phase 5: Run performance tests and fix any issues
+4. Phase 4: Run performance tests and fix any issues
-6. Phase 6: Clean up any remaining file-based operations that can be optimized

 ## Timeline

 1. Phase 1: 1 day
 2. Phase 2: 1 day
 3. Phase 3: 1 day
-4. Phase 4: 2 days
-5. Phase 5: 1 day
-6. Phase 6: 1 day
+4. Phase 4: 1 day

-Total estimated time: 7 days
+Total estimated time: 4 days

 ## Additional Considerations

-1. Memory usage should be monitored as we'll be keeping more data in memory
-2. Edge cases like MIDI import/export need special attention
+1. This approach minimizes changes to the existing architecture
+2. No new data structures are introduced, reducing risk
+3. The optimization is focused on the most performance-critical path
-3. Backward compatibility should be maintained for all existing components
+4. Backward compatibility is maintained for all existing components
-4. Complete documentation of the optimization should be provided

 ## Future Extensions

-1. Consider adding a periodic persistence mechanism to save MIDI data during editing
+1. Consider extending the direct note processing approach to other areas of the application
 2. Add optimization for drum tracks with similar direct access patterns
 3. Explore optimizations for audio track playback using similar techniques